-My dissertation considers how individuals outside of eighteenth-century scientific institutions developed ways of viewing, retelling, and recycling science in Britain and its North American colonies.
+My dissertation considers how individuals outside of eighteenth-century scientific institutions developed ways of viewing, retelling and recycling science in Britain and its North American colonies.
 At the outset of the eighteenth century, Royal Society and academic experts traded contentious words with amateurs over “the proper art of experiment.”
 By century’s close the scientific practices that would count as legitimate had been institutionalized.
-Scholars have long explained the emergence of science in Anglo-American culture from 1720–1770 by locating science within a wider topography of emergent modern practices, including club life, global commerce, and proto-capitalist investment.
+Scholars have long explained the emergence of science in Anglo-American culture from 1720–1770 by locating science within a wider topography of emergent modern practices, including club life, global commerce and proto-capitalist investment.
 By presenting polite and apolitical personas, it is argued, gentlemen experimenters sterilized science of politics and made it more universally appealing.
 Deferential polish and methodological diligence shrouded spectacular findings in an aura of credibility, which led to commercial investments further legitimating scientific work.
-However, evidence from contemporary entertainments of the time, such as the periodical press and the theater, suggests science was overlaid in other contexts by religious dissent, theatricality, satire and sexuality.
+However, evidence from contemporary entertainments of the time suggests that science was overlaid in other contexts by religious dissent, theatricality, satire and sexuality.
 The interactions between scientific print, often ephemeral and in broadside or pamphlet form, and theatrical and musical performances, often directed to subversive purposes, have not been systematically traced with respect to the dissemination of science.

 Buying into Science | Digital Humanities

-Whole constellations of people, processes and print made Enlightenment science possible, but characterizing those networks has been a challenge because such large-scale structures are less visible to serial readers.
-Bibliographical and subscription data preserved in 18th-century print enable us to create statistical models that retrace community contours with more granularity than has so far been possible.
+Whole constellations of people, processes, and print made Enlightenment science possible, but characterizing these networks has so far been a challenge because such large-scale structures are less visible to serial readers.
+However, bibliographical and subscription data preserved in early modern print allow us to create statistical models that can retrace community contours with more granularity than is otherwise possible.
 Buying into Science is a network analysis project supported by a database of producers and consumers of scientific print from 1660-1800.
 Data was collected from subscription lists bound in scientific books, their front and back matter, modern resources such as the BBTI, the ESTC, and biobibliographies of British science.
 In addition to recovering who found value in which kinds of science and when, this project measures structural change in the scientific print trade over time with dynamic network analysis.
-Recovering functionaries of the scientific community—historically less visible but structurally crucial—refines our understanding of large-scale transitions in the body of scientific work.
+Recovering functionaries of the scientific community—people who were historically less visible but structurally crucial—refines our understanding of large-scale transitions in scientific work.

 Visualizing the Cosmos | Public Humanities